kteacherbecomescoder/HW-NodeExpressHandlebars-Burger/README.md

-# HW-NodeExpressHandlebars-Burger
+## HW-NodeExpressHandlebars-Burger

 Node Express Handlebars

-A burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
-Uses Node and MySQL to query and route data in your app, and Handlebars to generate HTML.
+This burger logger uses MySQL, Node, Express, Handlebars and a homemade ORM.
+It also uses Node and MySQL to query and route data in your app, and Handlebars to generate HTML.

 ### How it works: